126 2nd Avenue,

 The site on which the Orpheum stands is alleged to have been a concert garden as early as the 1880’s and, as such, to be one of the oldest continuously operating places of gathering for entertainment events in New York City.

 A 1904 NY Times article describes a visit to the Orpheum as an evening which began with entertainment from a Hungarian orchestra, continued with dinner in the 7 o'clock hour, and concluded with a three-hour stage show by a Viennese theatre company.

 The theatre was part of the exploding Second Avenue Yiddish theatre scene in the early decades of the 20th century but was exhibiting motion pictures by at least 1921.
-Additional references indicate that it continued to do so through the mid-1950s.
+By 1926 it was operated by the Meyer & Schneider circuit.
+Additional references indicate that it continued to do so through the mid-1950’s.

 Just login to your account and subscribe to this theater